willmino/Pewlett-Hackard-Analysis/README.md

 ![mentorship_eligibility](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/mentorship_eligibility.png)

-## Results
+## Analysis

-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.

-### Four major findings
+### Results

-1. 72458 employees are suspected to retire soon.
+1. 72,458 employees are suspected to retire soon.
 This is a large number of employees and the company should be prepared for the incoming turnover.

-2. 1549 employees are eligible for the mentorship program.
-If every one of these eligible employees entered into the mentorship program, only a maximum of 2.14% of the retiring workforce could be retained.
-Its unlikely all of these employees will enter into the mentorship program and thus additional part time senior technical staff may need to be hired to help bolster the program.
+2. 1,549 employees are eligible for the mentorship program.
+If every one of these eligible employees entered into the mentorship program.

-3. Senior Engineers and Senior Staff comprise 70.1% of the soon departing workforce.
+3. Senior Engineers and Senior Staff comprise 70.1% of the soon-departing workforce.
 The company's largest resource for the highest quality training and technical body of knowledge, being these 50000+ senior employees, will be depleted if no action is taken.

 4. When viewing the additional `mentors_by_title` table, only 1.19% of Senior Engineers would be retained if all of them entered into the mentorship program.
 This is the lowest retention figure for any of the groups.